DinoChiesa/apigee-proxy-generator/README.md

 2. remove the API key header,
 3. invoke the BQ Rest API with whatever verb and headers and payload the client passed to Apigee.

-If you want a more generic approach, then... this templating tool might be interestingto you.
+If you want a more generic approach, then... this templating tool might be interesting to you.

 ## Example Templates Included here